asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

 [Install Docker](https://docs.docker.com/engine/install/) from the official website.

 ## AsyncAPI document with Avro Schema
-The previous tutorial taught you how to write an AsyncAPI document for Kafka messages using the Avro Schema.
-Here's an example of what an AsyncAPI document fully equipped with Avro Schema looks like:
+The previous tutorial taught you how to write an AsyncAPI document for Kafka messages using the Avro schema.
+Here's an example of what an AsyncAPI document fully equipped with Avro schema looks like:
 ```
 asyncapi: 3.0.0
 info: